-Negligent design of modified elevator mechanism of airplane.
-Flight was undertaken to test modified elevator mechanism - it failed, and the crew died.
+A modified elevator mechanism of a USAF aircraft was negligently designed.
+A flight was undertaken to test the modified elevator mechanism - it failed, and the crew died.

-Negligent design of modified elevator mechanism of airplane.
-Flight was undertaken to test modified elevator mechanism - it failed, and the crew died.
+A modified elevator mechanism of a USAF aircraft was negligently designed.
+A flight was undertaken to test the modified elevator mechanism - it failed, and the crew died.